Injured in a Peoria Car Accident?

 Who are the possible parties to my auto accident claim

 Generally, the parties are you (the victim) and the other party (the at-fault driver who caused the accident).
 In other cases, there could be multiple parties.
 You will want to know who all the parties are, their liability, and if they have insurance or not.

 - non-owner (e.g., friend or family member of the car owner)

 - manufacturer of the vehicle

 If it was a friend or family member who was driving the car of another person and caused the accident, then he or she is responsible for the auto collision, but the owner’s insurance will still be responsible to pay the settlement.
-If the at-fault driver does not have insurance, then you may have to sue, if it’s reasonable given the driver’s financial status and she or he has a job.
-If the accident was caused by a defect in the manufacturing the car, then the manufacturer is responsible.
+If the at-fault driver does not have insurance, then you may have to sue, if it’s reasonable given the driver’s financial status and if she or he has a job.
+If the accident was caused by a defect in the manufacturing of the car, then the manufacturer is responsible.

 Things can get complicated, depending on who the parties are that are relevant to the auto accident in Peoria.
 An experienced car accident attorney will be able to (1) identify the party or parties involved, and (2) link the party’s liability to the proximate cause of the accident and your subsequent damages.
 Therefore, you must know the cause of the accident before you can identify who is liable.